Designation

 - 2010: MA in Development Economics – National Graduate Institute for Policy Studies (GRIPS), Tokyo, Japan.

-- 2007: MSc in Mathematical Statistics – University of Nairobi.
+- 2007: Master of Science in Statistics – University of Nairobi

 - 2004: Bachelor of Science in Applied Statistics – Maseno University